Universal relations and bounds for fluctuations in quasistatic small heat engines: Abstract

-Regarding $\eta^{(2)}$, the one $\eta_C^{(2)}$ for the Carnot cycle gives the maximum value among any cycle all of whose quasistatic adiabatic expansion (compression) strokes are preceded (followed) by a stroke with the hot bath \cite{note:exception}.
-Most of the typical cycles such as the Otto, Brayton, Stirling, Ericsson cycles, etc. satisfy this condition.
-In such cycles, the energy fluctuation at the initial point $J_{i}$ (final point $K_{j} + 1$) of all the quasistatic adiabatic expansion (compression) strokes contribute to $\avg{\Delta Q_h^2}$.
+Regarding the ratio $\eta^{(2)} \equiv \avg{\Delta W^2}/\avg{\Delta Q_{\rm h}^2}$, the value $\eta_{\rm C}^{(2)}$ for the Carnot cycle gives the maximum value among any cycle in which quasistatic adiabatic expansion (compression) strokes are preceded (followed) by a stroke with the hot bath (if it is not the case, it is possible to have $\eta^{(2)} > \eta_{\rm C}^{(2)}$, see Supplementary Note~1 for an example).
+This is a natural condition since the thermal energy needs to be taken from (dumped to) a heat bath before the adiabatic expansion (compression).
+Indeed, most of the typical cycles, including the Otto, Brayton, Stirling, and Ericsson cycles, satisfy this condition.
+In such cycles, the energy fluctuations at the initial point $J_{i}$ (final point $K_{j} + 1$) of all the quasistatic adiabatic expansion (compression) strokes contribute to $\avg{\Delta Q_{\rm h}^2}$.
 Thus,

 From Eqs.~(\ref{eq:deltawsq2}) and (\ref{eq:deltaqhsq}), we get